-- All staff at school have regular CPD when Quality First Teaching is addressed. - The SENCO/Assistant Principal with oversight of SEND provision has undertaken the National Award for Special Educational Needs Co-ordination. - The SENCO has undertaken the Certificate in Psychometric Testing, Assessment and Access Arrangements and is registered with the British Psychological Society - The SENCO, SEN team and other SLT members provide regular CPD to other staff in school in specific aspects of meeting the needs of students with SEND.
-Weekly informal drop in sessions are available for all staff. - Teaching assistants are engaged in training whereby the role of the teaching assistant is developed.
+• All staff at school have regular CPD when Quality First Teaching is addressed.

+- The SENCO/Assistant Principal with oversight of SEND provision has undertaken the National Award for Special Educational Needs Co-ordination. - The SENCO has undertaken the Certificate in Psychometric Testing, Assessment and Access Arrangements. - The SENCO, SEN team and other SLT members provide regular CPD to other staff in school in specific aspects of meeting the needs of students with SEND. - Termly 'SEN Hub' meetings offer on-going opportunities for teachers and support staff to further develop their knowledge of SEN and how to support SEN students. - Teaching assistants are engaged in training whereby the role of the teaching assistant is developed.
 The department ethos is forward looking with regular sharing of knowledge, strategies and ideas. - External trainers are brought in periodically to address more specialist training needs such as dealing with specific medical conditions or to train staff in the use of specific interventions. - Peer support and guidance is available daily for all staff in school and some of the best training development occurs through professional dialogue with colleagues looking at meeting the specific needs of a student.